-Interstate 380 and Iowa 27 (Avenue of the Saints) parts ways with U.S. 218 at the U.S. 30/151 freeway running across the south side of Cedar Rapids.
-Continuing north, I-380/Iowa 27 become more urban through the viaduct leading to the Cedar River.
-This stretch of freeway forms an ess curve as it spans the river east to run between Downtown and the Quaker Oats factory.
+Interstate 380 and Iowa 27 (Avenue of the Saints) parts ways with U.S. 218 at the freeway along U.S. 30/151 running across the south side of Cedar Rapids.
+Continuing north, I-380/Iowa 27 become more urban onto the viaduct leading to the Cedar River.
+This stretch of freeway navigates through an S-curve as it spans the river east to run between Downtown and the Quaker Oats factory.
 Speed limits on this section are set at 55 miles per hour, with automated enforcement by the city of Cedar Rapids via speed cameras positioned to the south near 3rd Avenue SW and to the north near H Avenue.
 Four sets of cameras were installed in 2010.
 IowaDOT ruled that two of the assemblies must be disabled or removed in March 2015, stating that there was no safety rationale for their use.1 They remained in operation as of March 2016 due to an ongoing appeal filed by the city.
+An updated ordnance was filed by the city in 2019, and the automated traffic enforcement (ATE) continues operating today.
 The threshold for receiving a citation is 12 miles over the posted limit of 55 MPH.2

-U.S. 218 extends northward from the I-380 terminus along a divided boulevard to a separate freeway linking Downtown with Cedar Falls (and the Avenue of the Saints corridor) to the northwest.
+U.S. 218 extends northward from the I-380 terminus along a divided boulevard to a separate freeway linking Downtown with Cedar Falls and the Avenue of the Saints corridor to the northwest.
 There are no plans to join these two sections of highway presently, though ample right of way exists between Hawthorne Avenue and the freeway beginning at 6th Street.

 I-80/I-380 Systems Interchange Project

-The exchange with Forevergreen Road was opened to traffic by November 4, 2019.
+The exchange with Forevergreen Road opened to traffic by November 4, 2019.
 This included Forevergreen Road east from I-380/U.S. 218 to Coral Ridge Avenue.
 The realignment of Kansas Avenue SW was completed in June 2019.